LeetLLM

 FP81 byte~0.5x

-The code snippet below shows vLLM configuration documented for FP8 KV cache. calculate_kv_scales=True asks the runtime to calculate scales dynamically; saved scales can be loaded from a checkpoint instead when available.[10]
-Confirm support for your runtime version, model, and accelerator.
+The code snippet below shows vLLM configuration documented for FP8 KV cache.
+When checkpoint scales aren't available, calculate_kv_scales=True asks vLLM to estimate them during model warmup using random tokens.
+The current vLLM docs recommend dataset calibration through llm-compressor for highest quality; saved scales are loaded from the checkpoint when provided.[10]Reference 10Quantized KV Cachehttps://docs.vllm.ai/en/latest/features/quantization/quantized_kvcache/ Confirm support for your runtime version, model, and accelerator.

 quantized-kv-cache.py